Assassination of Sadi Carnot: Trial

 Caserio's trial opened on 2 August 1894, presided over by Judge Breuillac, who began the proceedings with a biased declaration against the accused.
 Berthoud highlights Caserio's responses during the trial, in which he stated he targeted Carnot both as representing the state and bourgeois justice and as personally responsible for repressive policies.
 For instance, Caserio declared:

+—I don’t know whether Mr. Carnot was rich or not.
+What I know is that he represented the entire bourgeois society, the entire bourgeois justice system.
+And if he gave charity to the poor, he did so with money given to him through taxes paid by those who work.

+—Did you think, when striking this man amid the crowd’s exclamations, of his wife and children, who loved him dearly?

+—I did not think of Mr. Carnot’s wife and children, since he, too, did not think of the wives and children of the thousands of anarchists who were arrested, nor of Vaillant’s daughter.

 Caserio invoked Vaillant's daughter, Sidonie Vaillant at other times during the trial.
 He also claimed to be avenging the executions of Émile Henry and Ravachol.
 The anarchist fully admitted to the attack and refused to discuss potential ties to other anarchists, insisting he acted alone.
 He clashed with his defense attorney, who attempted to portray him as psychologically unstable and thus criminally irresponsible—a strategy Caserio rejected, asserting he was fully accountable and motivated by political reasons.

 He had little chance of avoiding the death penalty, the trial's one-sided and rushed nature was noted by observers like Henri Varenne.
 Caserio was sentenced to death the following day after just twenty minutes of deliberation.
 His attorney filed a procedural appeal, citing the judge's biased opening remarks, but it was denied.
 As he was led out of court, Caserio shouted, 'Long live anarchy'.